jonschlinkert/gulp-htmlmin/README.md

 });
 ```

-See the [html-minifer docs](https://github.com/kangax/html-minifier) for options.
+See the [html-minifier docs](https://github.com/kangax/html-minifier) for options.

 ## Run tests